 5. Balance patterns.
 Patterns are great, but I suggest if one of you wears a pattern – that the other wear a solid color that is complimentary to the pattern so the photos don’t get too busy.

 6. Don’t wear matching outfits or colors!
 Wear colors that compliment each other, but that don’t match.
 Please, please, please – no white shirts + blue jeans.
 No red tops + khaki pants (this isn’t Target).
-No his & her matching polo shirts.
 You are individuals so dress as such! ????
 (I feel like this one is common sense – but I mention it just in case!)

 7. Wear layers!
 Layers always look great in photos and in real life!
 They add interest and texture to outfits and photos.
 Throw on a cute cardigan, scarf or light jacket to compliment your outfit!
 Bonus is that if you take it off you’ll have what appears to be a whole different “look” or outfit for other photos!

 8. Accessorize!
-Bold, colorful accessories add a lot of interest to photos…. necklaces, bracelets, belts, scarves, shoes… you name it – bring it!
+Accessories add a lot of interest to photos…. necklaces, bracelets, belts, scarves, shoes… you name it – bring it!